-In 2004, it was identified that there was a need for an independent body within British sport, to both represent the views of all British athletes and to ensure that athlete welfare and wellbeing was central to all decision-making in high-performance sport.
+The then-British Athletes Commission formed in 2004 by athletes, for athletes, to represent the views of all British athletes and to ensure welfare and wellbeing was central to all decision-making in high-performance sport.

-The organisation provided a mechanism for British athletes to access independent support across a range of issues, and to help athletes set up and maintain athlete representative structures within their sport.
+An independent body, the organisation provided a mechanism for British athletes to access independent support across a range of issues, and to help athletes set up and maintain representative structures within their sport.

-While this early part of the BEAA’s history coincided with success on the medal tables for Great Britain’s Olympians and Paralympians, the issue of athlete welfare in sport – and its relative prioritisation alongside medal success – came to the fore again in 2016, as allegations of cultural mismanagement across a number of sports came to light.
+While this early part of the BEAA’s history coincided with success on the medal tables for Great Britain’s Olympians and Paralympians, the issue of athlete welfare – and its relative prioritisation alongside medal success – came to the fore again in 2016, as allegations of cultural mismanagement across a number of sports emerged.

-Following a UK Sport independent review into athlete voice and representation across the system, greater investment was put into the BEAA, which was identified as a key organisation in helping British sport to win ‘the right way’.
+Following an independent UK Sport review into athlete voice and representation across the system, the BEAA received greater investment as a key organisation to help British sport win ‘the right way’.

-When allegations of abuse and mistreatment within British gymnastics began to surface in 2020, it was the BEAA (still then called the BAC) which stepped in, to both campaign for an independent review, and – funded by UK Sport and Sport England – establish a thorough and comprehensive mechanism through which those affected by mistreatment could share their experience and access appropriate support.
+When allegations of abuse and mistreatment within British gymnastics began to surface in 2020, the BEAA stepped in to both campaign for an independent review, and – funded by UK Sport and Sport England – establish a thorough and comprehensive mechanism through which those affected by mistreatment could share their experience and access appropriate support.

 “I know from experience the determination which exists within the BEAA to make positive change happen.
 It’s exciting to see the organisation develop in a way which will further benefit British athletes.”